Important Update: Accounts Empty in 3.1.8

 1. First Client for 2FA TOTP Google Authenticator without Android’s companion was created in 2015, supports many legacy devices such as Gear, Gear 2, Gear Neo, and Gear S, along with newer Gear S2, Gear S3, and Gear Sport.
-Buy this application only is you need support for legacy devices.
+Use this application only is you need support for legacy devices.
 If you have S2, S3 or Gear Sport, consider other two choices.
 This app is completely free now, but is not actively supported and will be deprecated soon.

-2. Client for 2FA TOTP Google Authenticator with Companion was created in 2017, supports Gear S2, S3 and Sport only, and requires Android’s companion to work.
+2. 2FA Hub (former GAC) with Companion was created in 2017, supports Gear S2, S3 and Sport only, and requires Android’s companion to work.
 Use this app if you have S2, S3, Sport, or Galaxy and like additional Android’s companion features such as bar code scanning and backups, and don’t need support for Android’s Wear and Fitbit devices.

-3. “GACW – 2FA TOTP Google Auth Client for Gear, Wear, Android” was created in 2018, has the same functionality as “Client for Google Authenticator with Companion”, but in addition, it also supports Android’s Wear devices.
-Use this app if you have Gear S2, S3, Sport or Galaxy, and need support for Android Wear or Fitbit watches as well.
-It’s free in Samsung store, but GACW companion will cost you $2 in Play Store, so in the end the price is the same as for other two.
+3. “2FA Hub for multiple watches (former GACW) was created in 2018, has the same functionality as “2FA Hub”, but in addition, it also supports Android’s Wear, Fitbit and Garmin devices.
+Use this app if you have Gear S2, S3, Sport or Galaxy, and need support for other watches mentioned above.
+It’s free in Samsung store, but Android companion will cost you $2 in Play Store, so in the end the price is the same as for 2FA Hub.

 - iPhones are supported through a separate application called 2FA Hub, available in Apple’s AppStore

 - Gear Fit 2 and Pro (GACW app only)

 - Versa 2

 - Versa 3